mpostol/OPC-UA-OOI/OPCUnifiedArchitecture.md

 ## Address Space

 There is no doubt that information technology and process control engineering have to be integrated to benefit from macro optimization and synergy effect.
 To integrate them, we must make systems interoperable.
 It causes the necessity of exchanging information, but to exchange information, it has to be represented as computer centric (saveable in a binary memory) and transferable (a stream of bits) data.
-According to the specification, a set of objects that an OPC UA server makes available to clients as data representing an underlying real-time system is referred to as its Address Space.
+According to the specification, a set of objects that an OPC UA server makes available to clients as data representing an underlying real-time system is referred to as its Address Space ((Section [Address Space and Address Space Model])).
 The breaking feature of the Address Space concept allows representing both real process environment and real-time process behavior - by a unique means, mutually understandable by diverse systems.

 ## Services